top of page

 “I saw the way you were looking at me,” she whispered up into his ear as his slow breaths touched her wet lip, “like you were ready to trash me.”

 It wasn’t that way.
 Perspectives, like geographies, are always changing between the view, the viewer and the viewed.
-The same smooth rock face found perfect by the street artist’s spray can, can hold the ancestral creation story for generations of indigenous peoples.
+The same smooth rock face found perfect by the graffiti artist’s spray can, can hold the ancestral creation story for generations of indigenous peoples.
 Art, creation, expression, protection, freedom, fighting, acquiescing to be heard, seen, known and remembered…He remembered her, her raised hand, looking down upon him from the steeply tiered squeaky wooden seat auditorium,

 “Professor…”